 Business premises are assessed by the Valuation Office Agency (VOA) for non-domestic rating purposes.
 This results in each being given a ‘rateable value’.
 The rateable value of a property is based on the rent that the property might reasonably have achieved on the open market at a certain date.

 For the 2010 rating list the valuation date for rental evidence was 1 April 2008.
 The new rating list is in place from 1 April 2017.
-(The revaluation was delayed from 2015 by the Government).
 The valuation date for the 2017 rating list is 1 April 2015.
 The next rating list will be published on 1 April 2021 and every three years after that.

 The Valuation Tribunal handles the following types of appeals against: